Felipe Salvador: Capture and death

 In July 1906 Capt.
 Tui was killed in an encounter in Hagonoy, which greatly demoralized the Santa Iglesia fighting forces.

 Salvador continued to evade capture for four years, moving from place to place protected by people who continued to believe in him.
 He was finally captured on July 24, 1910, in San Luis in a remote barrio in the Candaba Swamp, and was prosecuted and sentenced to death on April 15, 1912, in Manila.
 Newspaper reports of the time described his composure upon his execution, counselling his followers not to grieve.

 Salvador's regarded him as divine or semi-divine.
 Even after his death a cult of Apo Ipe emerged and remained way into the 1920s, and millenarian leaders in Tarlac could still attract many followers by claiming they had eaten or talked with Felipe Salvador.

+On May 26, 2021 the National Historical Commission of the Philippines Deputy Executive Director Carminda Arevalo, with Governor Daniel Fernando and Baliwag Mayor Ferdinand Estrella unveiled a Level II Historical-biographical marker at the Baliwag North Central School in synchronous to Salvador's 151st Birth Anniversary.